jadilorenzo/obsidian/Story/Story.md

 The attendant struggled through the confusion typical of the response to Alan pointing out the obvious.

-*I don’t have time for this if I intend to keep everyone’s spine in tact.*
+*I don’t have time for this if I intend to keep everyone’s spine intact.*

 Alan brought his open hands into a fighting stance, activating his gloves which began to glow a faint yellow with the light of their electromagnetic field set for deflect and stun.
 His jaw was set. *I’m not messing up.*